<

 CAMP USA Corsa Nanotech50, 60, 70 cm280-330 g$130-$160

-Use this type for: Mount Rainier, Mount Hood, Mount Baker, Mont Blanc Goûter Route, Mount Kilimanjaro (winter), Mount Elbrus, Mount Whitney winter ascent, Cascade volcanoes, basic Alpine 4,000ers (Breithorn, Allalinhorn), Mount Shasta, Cotopaxi.
+Use this type for: Mount Rainier, Mount Hood, Mount Baker, the Mont Blanc Goûter Route, and Mount Elbrus.
+It also covers winter Kilimanjaro, a Mount Whitney winter ascent, the Cascade volcanoes, basic Alpine 4,000ers (Breithorn, Allalinhorn), Mount Shasta, and Cotopaxi.

 Type 2: General Alpinism Axes

-Purpose: Intermediate mountaineering including technical glacier routes, steeper snow (50-65°), easy mixed climbing, alpine traverses.
+Technical glacier routes, steeper snow (50-65°), easy mixed, alpine traverses

 ModelLength OptionsWeight2026 Price